Liaison (French): Mechanics of liaison

 Liaison is a form of vestigial enchainement that involves a follow-through between a final consonant and an initial vowel.
 However, what is particularly distinct for both liaison and enchainement is that the final consonant in both cases resyllabifies with the following vowel.
 Liaison is therefore a phonological process occurring at word boundaries, specifically an external sandhi phenomenon that may be disrupted in pausa.

 Like elision (as in *je aime → j'aime), liaison can be characterized functionally as a euphonic strategy for avoiding hiatus.
 This type of analysis is called a synchronic approach.
 This approach does not explain cases where the first word already ends in a consonant, such as tels‿amis, and is therefore already perfectly euphonic.

 It is also possible to analyse liaison diachronically.
 With this approach, the liaison consonant has always been there since the days of Latin, and has merely been elided in other contexts over time.
 So, the s pronounced in mes amis can be seen as simply preserving the s that was always pronounced in meos amicos.
 Seen in this way, it is mes frères that is exceptional, having lost the s that was pronounced in meos fratres.

 French liaison and enchainement are essentially the same external sandhi process, where liaison represents the fixed, grammaticalized remnants of the phenomenon before the fall of final consonants, and enchainement is the regular, modern-day continuation of the phenomenon, operating after the fall of former final consonants.
 The process is the movement of final consonants across word boundaries to initial position in vowel-initial words so as to better conform to the French language's preference for open syllables (over 70%), i.e., V, CV, or CCV, especially where two vowels might otherwise link together (vowel hiatus).
-Whereas enchainement occurs in all places in a sentence, liaison is restricted to within sense units (groupes rythmiques) and are strictly forbidden across these intonational boundaries.
+Whereas enchainement occurs in all places in a sentence, liaison is restricted to within sense units (groupes rythmiques) and is strictly forbidden across these intonational boundaries.
 This implies that liaison, like enchainement, is restricted by open juncture, and in general, resyllabified consonants maintain their articulatory traits as if not in onset position.
 This difference helps French speakers distinguish between liaised consonants, pronounced as if before open juncture, and regular onset consonants, pronounced as if before closed juncture.